-The Resolution Committee is responsible for the Bank's daily operations and holds organized meetings on daily basis.
+The Resolution Committee is responsible for the Bank's daily operations and holds a number of organized meetings every week.
 When formal meetings are held, the presence of all members of the committee is required.
 Currently the work of the Resolution Committee is subject to the supervision of the Moratorium Supervisor.
 The most significant projects of the Resolution Committee are as follows:

 Protection of creditors' interests.
 The main task of the Resolution Committee is to protect the interests of the Bank's creditors.
 From discussions with various creditors early in the process, the Resolution Committee learned that creditors were concerned about the immediate sale of assets.
 The Resolution Committee shares the creditors' desire to maximize the value of the Bank's estate and recognizes that this may take a significant period of time to achieve.
+In recent months, the Resolution Committee has therefore focused on maintaining and safeguarding the assets of the Bank in order to ensure the equal treatment of creditors and to maximise the value of assets with the aim of ensuring as high a recovery rate of claims as possible.

 When the Resolution Committee evaluates any of the assets of the Bank, a preliminary valuation of the asset is performed and the scope of associated servicing and monitoring work is evaluated.
 Assets are valued in respect of two valuation scenarios: Firstly, current market value and secondly the cost and amount of support needed and potential recovery or redemption value if sold at a later stage.